jaehwang/webos-ose/README.md

 # Getting Started with webOS OSE

-I have a Raspberry Pi 2 and Ubuntu 16.04 machine.
+I have a Raspberry Pi 2 and a Ubuntu 16.04 workstation.
 Since [webOS Open Source Edition](http://webosose.org/) officially supports Raspberry Pi 3 and Ubuntu 14.04, I find a way that suits my environment.

 ## Build with Docker Ubuntu 14.04